 Seth Boro has served on our board of directors since January 2015.
 Mr. Boro has served as a Managing Partner at Thoma Bravo since 2013.
 He joined Thoma Bravo in 2005 and became a Partner in 2010, serving in that capacity until becoming a Managing Partner in 2013.
 Mr. Boro was previously an associate with the private equity firm Summit Partners from July 2000 to May 2003 and an analyst with Credit Suisse from July 1999 to July 2000.
 Mr. Boro currently serves on the board of directors of SolarWinds Corporation (NYSE: SWI) and previously served on the board of directors of SailPoint Technologies Holdings, Inc. (NYSE: SAIL) until November 2018.
 He currently serves or has previously served as a director of several software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment.
-Example companies include Barracuda Networks, Inc., Compuware, ConnectWise, Inc., Empirix, Inc., Hyland Software, Inc., Imperva, Inc., Kofax, Ltd., LogRhythm, Inc., Qlik Technologies, Inc., Riverbed Companies include Sophos, Blue Coat Systems, Inc., Entrust, Inc., McAfee, LLC, SonicWALL, Inc., and Tripwire, Inc. Mr. Boro received his M.B.A. from the Stanford Graduate School of Business and is a graduate of Queen's University School of Business (Canada), where he received a Bachelor of Commerce degree.
+Example companies include Barracuda Networks, Inc., Compuware, ConnectWise, Inc., Empirix, Inc., Hyland Software, Inc., Imperva, Inc., Kofax, Ltd., LogRhythm, Inc., Qlik Technologies, Inc., Riverbed Technology, SIGOS and Veracode, Inc. Mr. Boro also serves or has previously served on the board of directors of other cyber security companies.
+Example companies include Sophos, Blue Coat Systems, Inc., Entrust, Inc., McAfee, LLC, SonicWALL, Inc., and Tripwire, Inc. Mr. Boro received his M.B.A. from the Stanford Graduate School of Business and is a graduate of Queen's University School of Business (Canada), where he received a Bachelor of Commerce degree.
 Our board of directors believes that Mr. Boro's board and industry experience qualify him to serve on our board of directors.

 Kenneth "Chip" Virnig has served on our board of directors since January 2015.
 Since September 2018, he has served as Partner at Thoma Bravo, and from July 2015 to September 2018 he served as Principal at Thoma Bravo.
 Mr. Virnig joined Thoma Bravo in 2008 and served as Vice President prior to his promotion to Principal.
 Prior to that, Mr. Virnig worked as an analyst in the investment banking group at Merrill Lynch & Co. from July 2006 to July 2008.
 He previously served on the board of directors of SailPoint Technologies Holdings, Inc. (NYSE: SAIL) until March 2019 and currently serves or has previously served as a director of several software and technology service companies in which certain private equity funds advised by Thoma Bravo hold an investment.
-Example companies include Barracuda Networks, Inc., Compuware, Hyland Software, Inc., Imperva, Inc., Imprivata, Inc., Kofax, Ltd., LogRhythm, Inc., Qlik Technologies, Inc., Sophos Ltd., and Veracode, Inc. Mr. Virnig received a B.A. in Business Economics, Commerce, Organizations and Entrepreneurship from Brown University.
+Example companies include Barracuda Networks, Inc., Compuware, Hyland Software, Inc., Imperva, Inc., Imprivata, Inc., Kofax, Ltd., LogRhythm, Inc., Qlik Technologies, Inc., Sophos Ltd., and Veracode, Inc. Mr. Virnig received a B.A. in Business Economics, Commerce, Organizations and Entrepreneurship from Brow University.
 Our board of directors believes that Mr. Virnig's board and industry experience and his overall knowledge of our business qualify him to serve on our board of directors.